 Microorganisms can produce different types of volatile compounds that may give characteristics smell, pleasant scent, or pungent odor.
-Production of these volatile chemicals depends on the metabolic characteristics of that particular organism.
-Sometimes scent or odor produced by bacteria can give important clues in the identification of microorganisms, but it is not a reliable rule.
+The production of these volatile chemicals depends on that particular organism’s metabolic factors.

-You may have seen microbiologist/technician trying to “smell the difference” between bacterial culture.
-Though, some laboratory personnel regard sniffing as a useful tool other regards it as a biohazard (1).
+You may have seen a technician trying to “smell the difference” between bacterial cultures.
+Though some laboratory personnel regard sniffing as a helpful tool, others regard it as a biohazard (1).

 I suggest you be cautious while sniffing culture plates.
 Sniffing culture plates is not a good idea and you may contract a disease (2).